Thomas Westbrook Waldron: Family

-Waldorn was born into a wealthy family in Dover, New Hampshire.
+Waldron was born into a wealthy family in Dover, New Hampshire.
 Waldron's great grandfather was Richard Waldron.
 His grandfather was Thomas Westbrook, who distinguished himself in Father Rale's War.
 He married Constance Davis of Durham, New Hampshire, about 1755.
 Of their children, two sons and three daughters had descendants.
 He was the namesake of many descendants, including two grandsons, one who was a Consul that died in Macao, the other moved to Canada.

 Waldron built his home in Dover in 1763, which was described as "by far the best in Dover; its joiner work was ornate and elaborate, in every apartment; the furnishings were the best that period afforded.". "...
 [S]tood in Revolutionary times the mansion of Thomas Westbrook Waldrone, the soldier of Louisberg.".

 Louisburg

-He became a captain in the New Hamphire militia in the Siege of Louisbourg (1745).
+He became a captain in the New Hampshire militia in the Siege of Louisbourg (1745).
 He commanded one of the whale boats that landed under fire from the Fortress.

 His correspondence from Louisbourg to his father gives a rare glimpse of life after the Siege.
 His letters to his father describe with some bitterness that the spoils of war did not go to New Englanders and rightly predicted that the men would be "Lul'd along" into occupying Louisbourg through the winter.

 Waldron is critical of General Samuel Waldo, referring to him as "Duke Trinkelo".

 Political career

 Waldron was the fourth generation in his family to assume public office in Dover.
 He was a selectmen, representative and town clerk.
 He was a representative (1768) and a councillor (1772) at Exeter.
 He also was a Recorder of Deeds, Strafford County (1776).
 He was the Dover, New Hampshire, town clerk from 30 March 1772 until his death in 1785.

 In 1748 Waldron's father complained that though Thomas Westbrook Waldron had done much at the siege of Louisburg, he couldn't receive a significant militia commission: "and for which he has been very illy requited by Mr. W--ntw--th" However this situation improved when a different Wentworth became governor.
 In later life he was described as a colonel.

-Waldron's was a friend of historian Jeremy Belknap and encouraged him to write The history of New Hampshire (1831), the first history of the state.
+Waldron was a friend of historian Jeremy Belknap and encouraged him to write the History of New Hampshire (1831), the first history of the state.